Code-Institute-Submissions/EmmaBergner-dontq_JulyResub/README.md

 ![Update Info ](state/static/images/update.png)

 ### User Page
-The user page is where users see their individual queueing ticket by scaning the QR code or copying the Url.
+The user page is where users see their individual queueing ticket by scanning the QR code or copying the Url.
 This is where they will be updated on the current and remaining queue number.

 Updated Queue
 ![Queue Update](state/static/images/queue-message.png)